-To eliminate or mitigate these threats, the Department proposes in situ chemical oxidation supplemented by extraction and treatment for the groundwater.
-Contaminated sediments would be excavated and disposed off-site.
-An environmental easement would be placed on the property restricting groundwater use and requiring a site management plan.
-The existing sub-slab depressurization system should continue operating whenever the Ward Products building is occupied.
+To eliminate or mitigate these threats, the Department has selected in situ chemical oxidation supplemented by extraction and treatment for the groundwater.
+Contaminated sediments will be excavated and disposed off-site.
+An environmental easement will be placed on the property restricting site use, groundwater use, and requiring a site management plan.
+The existing sub-slab depressurization system will continue operating whenever the Ward Products building is occupied, unless future data warrants otherwise.

-The proposed remedy, discussed in detail in Section 8, is intended to attain the remediation goals identified for this site in Section 6.
+The selected remedy, discussed in detail in Section 8, is intended to attain the remediation goals identified for this site in Section 6.
 The remedy must conform with officially promulgated standards and criteria that are directly applicable, or that are relevant and appropriate.
 The selection of a remedy must also take into consideration guidance, as appropriate.
 Standards, criteria and guidance are hereafter called SCGs.